Navigation: Home/Health

 The Kennel Club working with the three breed clubs has recently produced the Breed Health Conservation Plan.
 The plan identifies common traits and health issues within the breed that are being detected not just by breeders, but through insurance and veterinary data also both in the UK and overseas.

 The BHCP should be considered in terms of breeding and understanding what issues breeders should be considering in terms of testing, but also in terms of avoiding introducing such issues into their breeding programme to the best of their ability.
-The priority conditions identified for our breed are as follows (2019 - 2021):

 1. Hereditary Cataracts